2024-Build-with-Claude/fiona-ai-frontend/README.md

 This project is licensed under the MIT License.

-## Acknowledgments

-- (List any libraries, tools, or resources you've used)
-- (Credit any inspirations or similar projects)

 ## Contact

 For any queries or feedback, please reach out to [taiwanesesound@gmail.com](taiwanesesound@gmail.com).